googleapis/google-cloud-php/src/Speech/README.md

 support requests, bug reports, or development contributions should be directed to that project.

-Use of the included GAPIC clients requires installation of the gRPC PHP extension.
+Use of the included generated clients requires installation of the gRPC PHP extension.
 For instructions, [see here](https://cloud.google.com/php/grpc).

 NOTE: In addition to the gRPC extension, we recommend installing the protobuf extension for improved performance.
 For installation instructions, [see here](https://cloud.google.com/php/grpc#install_the_protobuf_runtime_library).